Sigismund III Vasa: Civil war

-Sigismund advanced his troops towards Stångebro in Linköping where his sister Anna Vasa resided.
+Sigismund advanced his troops towards Stångebro in Linköping, where his sister Anna Vasa resided.
 On 8 September Charles executed a premature attack on Stångebro which was quickly repelled; his force was surrounded in the night and massacred by the Poles.
-Severed heads on lances and spikes startled Sigismund who ordered an end to the violence.
+Severed heads on lances and spikes startled Sigismund, who ordered an end to the violence.
 The supposed truce did not come into effect, and, on the morning of 25 September, the armies clashed once more in a major engagement at the Battle of Stångebro.
-The prevailing fog was instrumental at hiding troop movement; the Swedish rebels used the opportunity to take the bridges on the river Stångån when Sigismund's men were falsely led into a truce and retreated to their camp.
+The prevailing fog was instrumental in hiding troop movement; the Swedish rebels used the opportunity to take the bridges on the river Stångån when Sigismund's men were falsely led into a truce and retreated to their camp.
 Their attempt to regroup and form a second defensive line proved futile and Charles emerged victorious as the Polish army was also cut off from supplies by superior Swedish warships.

 Aftermath and deposition

 The peace agreement was sealed with a dinner at Linköping Castle on 28 September.
 Both sides agreed to lay down arms and send the troops back to their home provinces, except for the King's personal guard.
-Charles' appointments were to be recognized and a parliament was to be called to settle any disputes.
-The King, who was under pressure, fearing for his life without his army and having realised that he had lost the political battle, fled with his sister during the coming days to Poland.
+Charles' appointments were to be recognised, and a parliament was to be called to settle any disputes.
+The King, who was under pressure, fearing for his life without his army and having realised that he had lost the political battle, fled with his sister to Poland during the coming days.
 At the same time as the peace treaty was being signed in Linköping, conflicts were taking place in Dalarna.
 There, a pro-Sigismund bailiff, Jacob Näf, had tried to raise up the Dalecarlians against Duke Charles.
 Chaos ensued, Näf was executed, and the Dalecarlians set out on a campaign in 1598, burning and killing down to Brunnbäck ferry.
 In Västergötland, Carl Carlsson Gyllenhielm, illegitimate son of Duke Charles, defeated the rebellion.
 A number of Swedes who had sided with Sigismund, including his council supporters, were handed over to Charles as part of the peace settlement.
 They were later killed in the Linköping Bloodbath of 1600.

 Sigismund was officially deposed from the throne of Sweden by a Riksdag held in Stockholm on 24 July 1599.
-He was given six (or twelve depending on source) months to send his son, Prince Ladislaus (Władysław) Vasa, to Sweden as his successor, under the condition that the boy would be brought up in the Protestant faith.
+He was given six (or twelve depending on source) months to send his son, Prince Władysław IV Vasa, to Sweden as his successor, under the condition that the boy would be brought up in the Protestant faith.
 In February 1600, Duke Charles summoned the Estates of the Realm to Linköping.
-Since Sigismund had not provided a reply, the Estates elected Duke Charles as King apparent, however he would not become Charles IX until his coronation four years later.
+Since Sigismund had not provided a reply, the Estates elected Duke Charles as King apparent; he would not become Charles IX until his coronation four years later.
 During the winter and spring of 1600, Charles also occupied the Swedish part of Estonia, as the castle commanders had shown sympathies towards Sigismund.